hmdbbgh/MFO-Algorithm/README.rst

 .. image:: https://github.com/hmdbbgh/MFO-Algorithm/blob/dev-README/Media/Pics/Pic.2.PNG

 Since such a light is extremely close compared to the moon, however, maintaining a similar angle to the light source causes a useless or deadly spiral fly path for moths.
-A conceptual model of this behaviour is illustrated in Pic.
-2.
+A conceptual model of this behaviour is illustrated in above pic.
-It may be observed in Pic.
-2 that the moth eventually converges towards the light.
+It may be observed that the moth eventually converges towards the light.
 This behaviour is modeled mathematically to propose an optimizer called Moth-Flame Optimization (MFO) algorithm in the following subsection.

 Explanation of MFO algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~